roopadevihosur-07/CMPE-252-Predicting-LLM-Failures-During-Distribution-Shift/README.md

 Our main goal is not only to measure the performance, but it is also to understand whether the models would know when they are likely to be wrong.
 We want to know if their confidence levels are reliable to determining if their predictions are right or not.

 Our question: How can we predict when the NLP models and LLMs fail under distribution shift?

+To run all experiments, you need to activate ood_env To run experiments 1